simon-ritchie/apysc/docstring_markdowns/apysc/_display/child_interface.md

 ### `get_child_at` method docstring

-Get child at a specified index.<hr>
+Get a child at a specified index.<hr>

 **[Parameters]**